The Discipline and the Map

 observe → idle(bail — the cycle is preserved, no new cycle is consumed on re-entry)plan → observeexecute → observeorexecute → planverify → execute,verify → plan, orverify → observe(the multi-destination routing — minor fix, design flaw, or context gap, each pointing at a different prior phase)

 No backward edge from condense.
 Once the cycle reaches CONDENSE, the only exit is forward to idle.
 The brain refuses to un-consolidate.
-We come back to why in the CONDENSE sub-essay. ⓘ
+We come back to why in the CONDENSE essay. ⓘ

 The gmode side-channel — every phase, including idle, has one extra edge that loops back to itself through gmode.
 Gmode is short for generic mode.
-It is the freestyle phase: a deliberately unconstrained mode where none of the OPEVC tool-restriction guards apply, used for work that doesn’t fit the OPEVC ceremony. ⓘ
+It is the freestyle phase: a deliberately unconstrained mode where none of the OPEVC tool-restriction guards apply, used for work that doesn’t fit the OPEVC ceremony.
+Why does a system built on constraint ship a way around its own constraints?
+Because a constraint with no sanctioned exit becomes a cage — and a caged agent invents unsanctioned workarounds; gmode is the one deliberate, friction-gated lane out, so the rare off-pattern job has somewhere to go that isn’t a hack. ⓘ

 Entry is the same regardless of which phase the agent came from.
 The agent writes a [GMODE] prefixed question to the user with a substantive reason — a long-form justification of why the work needs to happen outside the current phase’s compartment (currently a roughly 100-word floor in the prototype).
 The orchestrator stashes the current phase, the agent enters gmode, and the per-phase guards step aside. ⓘ